mdo/mdoml/index.md

 ## Alerts

-Contextual messages for warnings, errors, status confirmation, and the like.
+Use custom `<alert>`s as messages for warnings, errors, status confirmation, and the like.

 <alert>
   <p>This is an alert with some text in it.</p>